Data and Modeling for Public Good

 Advancing Data Science for Charitable Organizations: Jesse Lecy is participating in a project with Carleton University to enhance the data capacity of Canada’s charities.
 The aim is to promote impact and innovation by providing data analytic tools and training to support key functions, including program evaluation and performance assessment, fundraising, volunteer and human resource management and general operations.
 The project establishes a partnership between key stakeholders in the charitable sector in Canada and leading academics from nonprofit studies and data science to create the Centre for Charitable Data Studies (CCDS).
 This Centre will enrich the data environment, enhance access to this data, create an open-source library of data science applications that help charities build evidence-based cultures, and further the diffusion of adaptive data practices.

 Nonprofit Open Data Collective: The recent release of several large government datasets has created an opportunity to extend the frontiers of scholarship in the nonprofit sector through availability of vastly better data, with 4,000 variables for 3.5 million organizations covering many aspects of nonprofit management, human resources, mission, governance, political activity, and grant-making.
 The files were released in an unstructured format, however, with little documentation.
-A group of academics and industry leaders has formed the Nonprofit Open Data Collective, a group of data scientists and policy experts working to process raw data files, convert them into structured databases, create data dictionaries and other documentation, and release them as open data files for use in research and policymaking.
+A group of academics and industry leaders have formed the Nonprofit Open Data Collective, a group of data scientists and policy experts working to process raw data files, convert them into structured databases, create data dictionaries and other documentation, and release them as open data files for use in research and policymaking.
 The collaboration includes Jesse Lecy of Arizona State University and faculty from Syracuse University and Carleton University.

 New Technologies and Big Data in Entrepreneurship: The Ewing Marion Kauffman Foundation will be hosting a workshop on New Technologies and Big Data in Entrepreneurship, though plans for April 2020 have been delayed.
 Yushim Kim has helped to organize the workshop, which will bring together prominent scholars from several disciplines, practitioners, and doctoral students who are exploring questions related to new technologies and big data in entrepreneurship and innovation.
 The goal of the workshop is to generate and identify new and ongoing research agendas that will be relevant to entrepreneurs and practitioners, including “next generation priority research questions.”